MarkMGill/BJJ/README.md

 Site features Home page with following features:
 * Fly-in text using CSS
-* Information Section with image
+* Information section with image
 * Bootstrap carousel
 * Autoplay video that switches to image on medium and small screens
 * Fully responsive web design